johtela/vscode-modaledit/README.md

 - `underline`
 - `underline-thin`

+### Start in Normal Mode

+If you want VS Code to be in insert mode when it starts, set the `startInNormalMode` setting to `false`.
+By default, editor is in normal mode when you open it.

 ### Example Configurations

 You can find example key bindings [here][7].
 These are my own settings.
 The